ManushKalwari/LLM-Guided-Aesthetic-Scoring/README.md

 ---

----

 ### Note
-This work doesn’t fit neatly under standard reinforcement learning.
+This approach doesn’t fit neatly under standard reinforcement learning.
 - Unlike traditional RL, there’s no agent–environment loop or policy optimization; the goal here is to learn the reward function itself.
 - Unlike PPO or GRPO, there's no gradient-based fine-tuning.
 - This best fits under Symbolic Reasoning, where an LLM iteratively reasons about and rewrites interpretable code, guided by feedback.